Charged Particle in an Electric Field

 Always attractive towards centre of mass of source of gravitational attraction. |

-Why Gravity is Not Considered for Motion of Electric Charges
+Why is Gravity not Considered for Motion of Charged Particles?

 Charged particles experience negligible amounts of gravitational force.
 For example, an electron on the surface of Earth has gravitational force of magnitude: